 - 1 teaspoon kosher salt

-- 12 ounces white chocolate chips
+- 12 ounces white chocolate chips or chunks

-- 1 ½ cups Fruity Pebbles
+- 1 ½ cups Fruity Pebbles cereal

-- 1 teaspoon cereal milk
+- 1 teaspoon cereal milk from recipe above

-- Form cookies: Form dough into even sized balls using an ice cream scoop and roll between palms to make smooth.
+- Form dough into even sized balls using an ice cream scoop and roll between palms to make smooth.
 In separate bowl, combine 1 ½ cups Fruity Pebbles with just enough cereal milk to slightly dampen the cereal.
 You don't want soggy cereal here, you just want enough moisture to allow the cereal to stick to the outside of the dough.
-Roll dough balls in Fruity Pebbles and place about 2 inches apart on prepared baking sheets
+Roll dough balls in Fruity Pebbles and place about 2 inches apart on prepared baking sheets.

-Inspired by Milk Bar and Christina Tossi.
+- Inspired by Milk Bar and Christina Tossi

 Notice: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 By clicking on any of these links, you are consenting to us to place cookies on your browser.